 Finally take the time to review each point in the lease, discuss with the owner to ensure both parties understand the impact and intent of each clause and sign only when mutual agreement is reached.

 Still confused?
-Get an expert to explain and walk you through the lease agreement terms!
+Get an expert to explain and walk you through the lease agreement terms with the landlord!